geb/geb/doc/manual/src/chapters/080-javascript.md

 ## Alert and Confirm Dialogs

 WebDriver currently [does not handle](http://code.google.com/p/selenium/wiki/FrequentlyAskedQuestions#Q:_Does_support_Javascript_alerts_and_prompts?) the [`alert()` and `confirm()` dialog windows](http://www.w3schools.com/JS/js_popup.asp).
-However, we can fake it through some Javascript magic as [discussed on the WebDriver issue for this](http://code.google.com/p/selenium/issues/detail?id=27#c17).
+However, we can fake it through some JavaScript magic as [discussed on the WebDriver issue for this](http://code.google.com/p/selenium/issues/detail?id=27#c17).
 Geb implements a workaround based on this solution for you.
 Note that this feature relies on making changes to the browser's `window` DOM object so may not work on all browsers on all platforms.
 At the time when WebDriver adds support for this functionality the underlying implementation of the following methods will change to use that which will presumably be more robust.
 Geb adds this functionality through the [`AlertAndConfirmSupport`](api/geb/js/AlertAndConfirmSupport.html) class that is mixed into
 [`Page`][page-api] and
 [`Module`][module-api].